Shuvomoy/shuvomoy.github.io/index.md

 ## About Me

 I am an assistant professor in the [Department of Computational Applied Mathematics and Operations Research](https://cmor.rice.edu/) at [Rice University](https://www.rice.edu/).
+I joined Rice in Fall 2025.
+I obtained my Ph.D. from the [Operations Research Center](https://orc.mit.edu/) at [MIT](https://www.mit.edu/) in 2024 and was a postdoc at [Columbia IEOR](https://ieor.columbia.edu/) during 2024-25.

 My research interests lie at the intersection of optimization, operations research, and computation.
-I obtained my Ph.D. from the [Operations Research Center](https://orc.mit.edu/) at [MIT](https://www.mit.edu/) in 2024.
 My work on computer-assisted algorithm design received the 2024 INFORMS Computing Society Student Paper Award and honorable mentions in both the 2024 INFORMS George Nicholson Student Paper Competition and the 2024 MIT Operations Research Center Best Student Paper Award.
 My industry collaboration on [energy-efficient railway timetabling](https://www.sciencedirect.com/science/article/pii/S0191261516304830) has been implemented in the largest installed base of communication-based train control systems worldwide.

 ## News